List of Coronation Street characters introduced in 2010: Police Constable

 This character appears to be a local police constable for Weatherfield Police.
 He makes his first appearance in May when he informs Carla Connor (Alison King) that her murderer ex-husband Tony Gordon (Gray O'Brien) had escaped from prison, which makes Carla nervous.
 Carla is later kidnapped, and held hostage, tied up and gagged, in her factory by Tony.
 He is later seen informing Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh) about Tony's escape.

 The character later re-appears when Gary Windass (Mikey North) is involved in a fight with two men who make comments about Izzy Armstrong (Cherylee Houston), leaving one of them badly injured.
 He arrests Gary the day after and is taken to Weatherfield police station to be questioned.
-Gary denies everything though and Kirk Sutherland (Andrew Whyment) takes the blame in order to save Gary's army career.
+Gary denies everything though and Kirk Sutherland (Andy Whyment) takes the blame in order to save Gary's army career.

 The policeman re-appears again in January 2011 when he appears to be doing door-to-door enquires on Coronation Street after the New Year's Eve attack on Tracy Barlow (Kate Ford).
 He knocks on Tyrone Dobbs's (Alan Halsall) door to ask if he heard anything but Tyrone tells him he was at Sally Webster's (Sally Dynevor) house at the time.